Privacy Policy

 We may disclose your personal information for the purposes for which it is collected and as described in this policy to:

-- Third parties who supply us with services and specific third parties authorised by you to receive information from us;
+• Third parties who supply us with services and specific third parties authorised by you to receive information from us.
+This may include service providers engaged in our recruitment processes which may process your personal information using AI-enabled tools as described further above.
+These service providers may be located outside Australia;

 Data security and storage